trebek1/Angular_Feed/README.md

 # Synthos Code Challenge

-Create a custom widget that makes a call to our REST API, handles the response, and then displays a list of news headlines.
+Create a custom widget that makes a call to our RESTful web service, handles the response, and then displays a list of news headlines.
 The API call is an HTTP POST made to `/api/all_entity_info` of the web service, which is provided as part of the this coding challenge bundle.

 # Setting up your dev environment

+The following instructions will walk you through setting up the Node.js front end web app, as well as the server-side web service that the front end will talk to.

 ## Client-side setup